| Status | Draft for internal review |

 Validator Set

 The validator set is open and permissionless.
-Requirements: stake ≥minimum_validator_stake (governance‑tunable), compliant validator software.
+Requirements: stake ≥minimum_validator_stake (governance‑tunable), self‑stake only (no delegation at launch), compliant validator software.
 No protocol cap on validator count.
-Validator staking is self‑bonded only; runner staking supports delegation (CIP‑13).

 Lifecycle: Register (stake CBY, submit BLS12‑381 key) → Activate (next epoch boundary) → Operate (propose, vote, earn rewards) → Exit (signal unbonding) → Withdraw (after 7‑day unbonding period).